 Over at Plum Island, Keigi and Furi arrive to oversee the current dilemma.
 Back on the surface, a trio of guards spot a bikini-clad woman zooming by on a speedboat.
 Suddenly, the craft violently tips over and causes her to fall into the water before it randomly explodes.
 The sentries rush over to help, but it turns out that the woman who survived the sporadic overboard turns out to be the mind-controlled Honey Lemon as she takes them out with some tranquilizer darts before continuing on her mission.
 Back at Port Green High School, the Fall Festival is underway as Baymax suddenly gets a distress call from Plum Island.
 He regroups with the team and informs them that every single military and homeland security network hasn’t responded at all.
 With Big Hero 6 being the only ones who’re able to answer the call, Hiro wonders how they’re going to make their way out to the island.

 Later, our teammates are getting transported to Plum Island on a speedboat driven by Marys.
 Hiro wants her to stay put once they arrive, but she refuses since like her, he doesn’t have superpowers.
 Baymax then reveals that he brought along combat suits for them to wear.
 Afterwards, GoGo tells Hiro that she, Wasabi, Fred and Baymax are the only available heavy-hitters.
 As such, they’ll handle the adversaries while he looks after Marys.
-Shortly upon arrival, Hiro and Baymax are unable to detect any radio signal or even signs of life, though Baymax does sense some newly-formed wreckage on the ocean floor of a blown-up boat.
+Shortly upon arrival, Hiro and Baymax are unable to detect any radio signal or even signs of life, though Baymax does sense some newly-formed wreckage on the ocean floor as a blown-up boat.
 Fearing for their safety, Fred orders Hiro & Marys to get back on the boat and head out to sea before calling for the Avengers’ help.
 Just then, their seacraft explodes as they’re suddenly approached by a female adversary.
 She swiftly lands on Baymax’s head and drives him into the ground before wrapping her whip around Fred’s neck and tossing him onto Wasabi.
-GoGo tries to fight back, her she dodges and kicks her in the gut.
+GoGo tries to fight back, but the adversary dodges and kicks her in the gut.
 Hiro manages to hit the assailant with a limb, but she strikes back by tossing a charging GoGo onto him.
 As she takes a energized spiked chain out of her Power Purse, it turns out the be the mind-controlled Honey Lemon as she continues her assault.

 Wasabi manages to recover and tries to attack with his Qi Energy blades, but she manages to deflect his strikes as Hiro saves Marys from the incoming projectiles.
 Afterwards, our heroes discover that its Aiko attacking them as she been molded into a new version of Whiplash.
 As they try to find out how to get their friend under control, Hiro and Marys take cover as he realizes that back in Japan, Whiplash is normally with two other villains.
 Just then, some gunfire comes out of nowhere and strikes Baymax in the back.
-Despite his robotic armor, the bullets rips right through it and damage his internal circuits as well to Hiro’s horror.
+Despite his robotic armor, the bullets rips right through it and damage his internal circuits much to Hiro’s horror.
 Afterwards, Fred gets punched in a surprise attack and gets knocked out in the process.
 From there, Issue 3 ends with our remaining heroes getting a major shock.
 Not only has Honey Lemon been brainwashed into becoming Whiplash, but Furi and Keigi (accidentally called “Kojiro” for some reason) have also been mind-controlled into becoming the new Gunsmith and Brute.

 Issue 4 opens with Wasabi, Fred, Gogo and a still-functioning Baymax ready to engage their brainwashed teammates while Hiro and Marys run off to the side.
 Iosama-as-Brute punches Fred while having a feeling that there’s more to his foe that what it seems.
 Looking to stop the raging doctor without hurting him, Fred summons the aura of a dinosaur-esque monster and uses it to attack him.

-Meanwhile, Wasabi engages Furi-as-Gunsmith in an agile shootout as she deflects his Qi Energy blades before firing a pair of powerful shots that Wasabi dodges but impacts Fred just enough to disorient him.
+Meanwhile, Wasabi engages Furi-as-Gunsmith in an agile shootout as she deflects his Qi Energy blades before firing a pair of powerful shots that Wasabi dodges, but impacts Fred just enough to disorient him.
 Afterwards, she sets her sights on Baymax as Gogo sees this and struggles on deciding whether to fight her mind-controlled best friend or attempt to save her automaton ally.
 In that moment, Baymax contacts her on “a clandestine com-link” and lets her know that he’ll be fine.
 As such, Leiko curls herself up and creates an energy ball over her body and launches right at Honey Lemon-as-Whiplash.
 GoGo manages to stop herself in time and kicks her friend before grabbing her chain whip.
 As Furi-as-Gunsmith sees this and prepares to fire a shot at her, Baymax manages to come in and punch her.
 Isoama-as-Brute manages to catch her by the wrist as she transfers her momentum to him and launch her teammate towards Baymax who manages to punch him.
 Afterwards, Furi-as-Gunsmith fires some energy bolts towards the unconscious Fred.
 Fortunately, Wasabi recovers in time and uses his sheathed katana to deflect the shots back towards her.

 Meanwhile, Hiro and Marys oversee all of this as he mentions that the last three people who took up those villainous identities were mind-controlled civilians and had no memory of their actions following their defeat.
 As such, he wants to go find whoever’s the true puppet-master.
 Suddenly, Baymax lands right next to them.
 Back on the battlefield, Honey Lemon-as-Whiplash unleashes a series of energized shards that proceed to rip through GoGo’s body suit and cause her pain.
 Back with Baymax, he tells Hiro and Marys to head inside the facility in order to find their true foe as he reengages with Iosama-as-Brute.